Trio

 Types of Cloud APIs

-There are a number of cloud services, but many of these fall under three primary categories:
+There are several cloud services, but many of these fall under three primary categories:

 • Platform-as-a-Service (PaaS)